Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

 \subsection{Fourier transform processing}

-The bolometer response suffer from time-constant effects, which must be corrected.
+The bolometer response suffers from time-constant effects, which must be corrected.
 These effects, modelled as a complex transfer function whose parameters are determined on planet data (see Sect.~\ref{sec:Big-planet-TOI}), are deconvolved at the end of TOI processing.
-An additional filter is applied in order to avoid a large increase of noise (without much signal) produced by the deconvolution in the last 20\,Hz near the modulation frequency.
+An additional filter is applied in order to avoid a large increase in noise (without much signal) produced by the deconvolution in the last 20\,Hz near the modulation frequency.
+This filter has a perfect zero at the modulation frequency.
 We refer the reader to a dedicated accompanying paper for a complete description \citep{planck2013-p03c}.
-Filtering and deconvolution are done during the same Fourier and inverse Fourier transform stage.
-Chunks of $2^{19}$ samples are used at a time with a standard fast-Fourier transform (FFT) and inverse transform.
+Filtering and deconvolution are performed during the same Fourier and inverse Fourier transform stage.
+Chunks of $2^{19}$ samples are used at a time, with a standard fast-Fourier transform (FFT) and inverse.
 The deconvolved and filtered data are then computed and saved for the middle $2^{18}$ samples.
 The process is continued by shifting the input samples by $2^{18}$ until the end of the timeline.
 This ensures continuity in the recovered final timelines.

 For the 545 and 857\,GHz channels, the filtering is digital and consists of a simple local smoothing kernel: 0.25, 0.5, 0.25.
-For these channels, the filtering is applied first; then the deconvolution is done with the FFT module.
+For these channels, the filtering is applied first, then the deconvolution is done with the FFT module.